expyriment/dataintegrityfingerprint-python/paper.md

 scientific application, and is at odds with our goal of a simple human-readable fingerprint that can be printed in a journal article.
-The DIF, on the other hand, has only a single degree of freedom, which is the hash function chosen to base all calculations on.
+The DIF, on the other hand, has only a single degree of freedom, which is the hash algorithm chosen to base all calculations on.
 While we recommend to use SHA-256, having a algorithm-independent DIF is crucial for being able to adapt to future developments in the domain of cryptography and computer security.